Probesys/bileto/docs/developers/roles.md

 - a resource, usually in plural form, e.g. `orga:create:tickets` (to create _tickets_)
 - an attribute of a resource, e.g. `orga:update:tickets:title` (to update the _title_ of tickets)
 - a free term to specify a variation, e.g. `orga:create:tickets:messages:confidential` (to create _confidential_ messages in the tickets)

+#### Translating permissions

+When you create a new permission, you must give it a translated label which appears in the "new/edit role" forms.
+As the translation keys are built dynamically, the Symfony `translation:extract` cannot extract them.
+This is why you need to put the translation key corresponding to the permission in a special file: [`Misc/AdditionalTranslations.php`](/src/Misc/AdditionalTranslations.php).